bimbaquingoch/newNvcode/README.md

 ## there put your key from the page

-## if you don't will use this go to
+## if you don't will use this, go to

 ![NVCode pic](./utils/images/wakaConfig.png)